kubetail-org/kubetail/README.md

 # Kubetail

-Kubetail is a private logging dashboard for Kubernetes that lets you view multiple log streams simultaneously, in real-time (runs on desktop or in cluster)
+Kubetail is a private logging dashboard for Kubernetes clusters that lets you view multiple log streams simultaneously, in real-time (runs on desktop or in cluster)

 [Demo Video](https://github.com/user-attachments/assets/172ab63b-b18a-4b24-a5c6-3028309075b1#gh-light-mode-only)